IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_state_info.rst

 ----------

   workspace_id (True, str, None)
-    The ID of the workspace for which you want to retrieve the Terraform statefile.
-To find the workspace ID, use the `GET /v1/workspaces` API.
+    The ID of the workspace for which you want to retrieve the Terraform statefile URL.
+To find the workspace ID, use the GET /v1/workspaces API.

   template_id (True, str, None)
     The ID of the Terraform template for which you want to retrieve the Terraform statefile.
 When you create a workspace, the Terraform template that your workspace points to is assigned a unique ID.
-To find this ID, use the `GET /v1/workspaces` API and review the `template_data.id` value.
+To find this ID, use the GET /v1/workspaces API and review the template_data.id value.

   iaas_classic_username (False, any, None)